glickgNU/25S-3200-holiday-hustle/README.md

-# Spring 2025 CS 3200 Project Template Repository
+# Spring 2025 CS 3200 Holiday Hustle App Repository

-This repo is a template for your semester project.
-It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
-Explore it fully and ask questions!
+## About
+Holiday Hustle is an app designed to allow for users who many not have prior event planning experience to plan for holiday events.

+# Created by
+- Sophia S
+- Gil G
+- Ugochi O
+- Brandon D
-## Prerequisites
+## Prerequisites to use the repository

 - A GitHub Account
 - A terminal-based git client or GUI Git client such as GitHub Desktop or the Git plugin for VSCode.
 - VSCode with the Python Plugin
 - A distribution of Python running on your laptop.
 The distro supported by the course is Anaconda or Miniconda.

+# Secret Password (.env file)
+SECRET_KEY=someCrazyS3cR3T!Key.!
+DB_USER=root
+DB_HOST=db
+DB_PORT=3306
+DB_NAME=holidayHustle
+MYSQL_ROOT_PASSWORD=abc123

 ## Current Project Components